 We do not provide any form of nursing care to residents.
 Our accommodation is suitable for independent living so you must be able to look after yourself, with support if necessary from a social care package.
 Our scheme manager provides daily weekday calls from his office on site and can help if you are in difficulties.
 An emergency alarm system is available at all times.

 There are 33 cottages at Glover’s.
 All of the our cottages are self-contained, one bedroomed and unfurnished.
-We have one standard-sized cottage available (as at March 2019).
+We have three standard-sized cottages available (as at July 2019).
 You can apply now for this, or at anytime to join our waiting list.
 Here is more information about the cottages.